 - Hometown // Macclesfield, ENG

-After being spotted at the Chill Factore in Manchester, she was invited to train with the British Parasnowsports Team with her Dad as her guide.
-They began racing in the IPCAS races in Landgraaf, which they placed 4th in their first race.
-This was the start of her journey to the Paralympics.
+In 2012, after being spotted skiing at the Chill Factore in Manchester, she was invited to train with the British Team, initially with her Dad as her guide.

 Since then, Menna has gone on to win an amazing 16 Paralympic and World Championships medals along with numerous World Cup Medals and Titles.

 With her Guide, Katie Guest, she is continuing to add to those totals and further cement her legacy as Britain’s most decorated Winter Paralympian.